 Biomarker testing is not the same as genetic testing.
-Genetic testing is a laboratory method that looks for changes in genes, gene expression, or chromosomes in cells or tissue of a person.
+Genetic testing looks for changes in genes, gene expression, or chromosomes in cells or tissue of a person.
 These changes may be a sign of a disease or condition, such as cancer.
 They may also be a sign a person has an increased risk of developing a specific disease or condition or of having a child or other family member with the disease or condition.
-Genetic testing may also be done on tumor tissue to help diagnose cancer, plan treatment, or find out how well treatment is working.
+Genetic testing may also provide information to help diagnose cancer, plan treatment, or find out how well treatment is working.
+Genetic testing is typically done on a blood, saliva or skin biopsy sample.

 How Biomarker Testing Works.
 Biomarker testing identifies the specific DNA (deoxyribonucleic acid), RNA (ribonucleic acid), or protein molecule associated with a disorder.
-First, a biopsy procedure obtains a patient's sample from either tumor tissue, bone marrow, lymph node (for some blood cancers), or peripheral blood (in cases where tumor cells or tumor DNA are circulating).
+First, a biopsy procedure obtains a patient's sample from either tumor tissue, bone marrow, lymph node, or peripheral blood (in cases of some blood cancers where tumor cells or DNA are circulating in the blood).
 The sample is sent to a laboratory, where it undergoes various tests to identify the unique biomarkers that correspond to the patient's cancer.